lchastain/MemoryBank/src/test/java/manual/readme.lee.txt

 Note that tests are run via Intellij.
 There is no 'mvn test' capability because the project is not (yet?) mavenized.
-A command-line pure Java approach is also possible but too unwieldly given the classpath requirements to point to a test class.
+A command-line pure Java approach is also possible but too unwieldly given the classpath requirements to point to a test class, and all the extra libraries that IJ/JUnit references to run the tests, that are not needed to build and run the app.

 Test classes and suites annotated with @RunWith(JUnitPlatform.class) cannot be executed directly on the JUnit Platform